facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

 .. spark:function:: collect_list(x) -> array<[same as x]>

     Returns an array created from the input ``x`` elements.
-Ignores null inputs, and return an empty array when all inputs are null.
+Ignores null inputs, and returns an empty array when all inputs are null.

 .. spark:function:: first(x) -> x